Tofazzal Islam: Research accomplishments

-His one of the pioneer researchers in open and distance learning (ODL) in Bangladesh.
-As the founder teacher, he significantly contributed to the establishment of School of Agriculture and Rural Development at Bangladesh Open University.
+He is one of the pioneer researchers in open and distance learning (ODL) in Bangladesh.
+As the founding teacher, he significantly contributed to the establishment of School of Agriculture and Rural Development at Bangladesh Open University.
 His research book titled "Information and Communication Technology in Education" published by Paragon Enterprises Ltd. in Bangla language has been well accepted by readers and elites.
-Recently, he co-edited a book Effectively Implementing Information Communication Technology in Higher Education in the Asia-Pacific Region with Jim Peterson, Okhwa Lee, and Matthew Piscioneri.
-He presented research findings and chaired sessions in many international conferences/symposia in the US, UK, Germany, Japan, Italy, Netherlands, Malaysia, China, Nepal, India, and Jamaica.
+He co-edited a book Effectively Implementing Information Communication Technology in Higher Education in the Asia-Pacific Region with Jim Peterson, Okhwa Lee, and Matthew Piscioneri.